yannij/Tidbit/README.md

 # Tidbit
-Web framework using Teapot, Mustache, and LMDB
+Web framework using Seaside, MDL, Magritte and LMDB